cure53/DOMPurify/README.md

 // disable DOM Clobbering protection on output (default is true, handle with care, minor XSS risks here) var clean = DOMPurify.sanitize(dirty, {SANITIZE_DOM: false});

-// keep an element's content when the element is removed (default is true, careful, minor XSS risks here) var clean = DOMPurify.sanitize(dirty, {KEEP_CONTENT: false});
+// keep an element's content when the element is removed (default is true) var clean = DOMPurify.sanitize(dirty, {KEEP_CONTENT: false});

 // glue elements like style, script or others to document.body and prevent unintuitive browser behavior in several edge-cases (default is false)